 Last year, during my pregnancy, we participated in a mindfulness study.
 Everything was well back then; I was even able to to a natural (anaesthesia-free) birth even though I was scared to death at the thought of popping a baby out.
 So many things can just go wrong.
 Then life happened.
 The baby came, and the feeling of returning home and settling down with a newborn is indescribable.

 I need to keep reminding myself that life is not a race.
-It’s only now that I am able to realize how to let go of the things that one can’t control.
-And how to cope with that.
+It’s only now that I am able to realize how to let go of the things that one can’t control and how to live with those things.

 Take the time to pause.
-And breathe.
-Take gentle and relaxing breaths.
+And then breathe.
+Take a deep inhale from your belly, pause for three counts, and then exhale for seven.
 Then things will come into focus.

 God, grant me the Serenity to accept the things I cannot change, Courage to change the things I can, and Wisdom to know the difference.